openplans/openblock-old/docs/main/scraper_tutorial.rst

             x,y = point.split(' ')
             item.location = Point((float(y), float(x)))

+            item.save()

-            # If our Schema had some SchemaFields, we'd save them now like so:
+            ## If our Schema had some SchemaFields, we'd save them now like so:
             # item.attributes = {'foo': 'bar', ...}

-            item.save()
+            ## Note that this must be done AFTER calling model.save(),
+            ## because the attributes are actually stored in a
+            ## separate table.

         logger.info("Finished add_news")